What might this be?

 I want to read into this capacity (or necessity) we have for reading into things.
 What does it mean that we can perceive more than what’s there?
 How much does all language—and all thinking and all meaning-making— depend on our ability to apprehend one thing in another thing?
 To what extent does perception always bring projective baggage along with it?
 What are the dangers and predicaments involved with the interpretative projections of our perceptions?
 And how might they be developed as part of critically engaged practices?
 Given that every critique of present conditions depends on the basic premise that reality could be otherwise, how can active misrecognition be deployed as a deliberately disobedient mode of looking, where we nurture our capacity to see beyond what it is that we are supposed to see?

-In her 1926 essay On Being Ill, a bed-bound Virginia Woolf is looking up at the sky and watching its incessant inventions.
+In her 1926 essay On Being Ill, Virginia Woolf is sick in bed, looking up at the sky and watching its incessant inventions.
 “This then has been going on all this time without our knowing it!” she remarks, shocked by the endless array of shapes and scenarios performed by the clouds.
 “Someone should write to The Times about it,” she decides.
 “One should not let this gigantic cinema play perpetually to an empty house.”1 There are two factors contributing to her experiencing the sky’s imagery as if for the first time.
 One is that she has to remain supine, for an extended duration, giving her body a spatial and temporal orientation towards the sky, which is something that isn’t granted to those upright bodies rushing about the city streets.
 The second contributing factor is the dis-orientation of illness; this is a text about the warped but enhanced sensitivity that can be brought on when we are unwell.
 Woolf writes of the “mystic quality” that words can come to possess when language is rendered incomprehensible; as when feverish or otherwise delirious states take us to the edges of meaning, where other meanings might emerge.2

 Hallucination can be a tricky thing to ascertain the boundaries of, as it will often arise from a combination of external reality with internal processing, and it can overlap with simple misperception.
 But the perceptual disturbances and persecutory delusions that can be experienced with psychosis or schizophrenia, for example, are largely beyond the bounds of what I want to consider here.
 There are psychological conditions in which hallucinations are involuntary and harrowing (Woolf wrote in her suicide note of hearing voices)—and then there are much more general experiences of mis-reading or actively over-reading an external stimulus, such as when we ‘see’ faces or animals in the clouds.
 We might be especially attuned to this sort of over-reading of random details when we are in particular states (when we’re feverish, when we’re on psychedelics, when we’re children, when we’re sleep deprived, when we’re socially anxious)—but we also do it all the time, because perception involves not only the passive reception of external stimulus but also aspects of our own memories and anticipations.
 To some degree, it is always interpretative and imaginative.